RTraicevski/Financial-Mathematics-/README.md

 # Theory
-Mathematics and Statistical Theory needed for Derivative Pricing, Risk and Portfolio Management, and for Financial Engineering
+Specific areas of Mathematics and Statistical Theory needed for Derivative Pricing, Risk and Portfolio Management, and for Financial Engineering.